project-imprimis/libprimis/doc/engine.md

 therefore plays back the sound in stereo, with the sound intensity per channel defined by the location of the entity.

-#### Parameters
+#### Attributes

-There are two parameters for the sound entity, the index of the sound and radius at which it starts playing.
+There are two attributes for the sound entity, the index of the sound and radius at which it starts playing.

 #### 0: `index`